wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 {% include _toc.html %}

+There are a lot of <a href="#Overviews">overview/summary/high-level tutorials and videos on Azure storage</a>.
-Here are the notes I took while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure exams</a>.

-My contribution to the world here is a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.
+But these notes I took while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure exams</a> aim for a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.

+<a target="_blank" href="https://azure.microsoft.com/en-us/product-categories/storage/">azure.microsoft.com/en-us/product-categories/storage</a>

 ## Storage Pricing

-   [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/">Storage Pricing</a> varies by several dimensions:
+<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/">Pricing for Storage</a> varies by several dimensions:

    A. Region